What do you want your life to be?

 You’re right.
 There is no automatic healing from an affair.

 Knowing the stages and steps to healing is a start,

-but you might be you and your spouse might still be in so much pain…
+but you and your spouse might still be in so much pain…

 that it’s often hard to see how anything is going to ever change.

 Hold on with me for a second.
 Just do a few things.
 They may seem simple but I want you to really take your time in the next few days to think about what I’m about to say.

 First, Just pick one of the above 10 stages that is closest to your current situation.